Medically reviewed by Drugs.com. Last updated on Sep 24, 2020.

-Central precocious puberty: Treatment of children with central precocious puberty (CPP).
+Central precocious puberty: Treatment of pediatric patients ≥2 years of age with central precocious puberty (CPP).
 CPP is defined as early onset of secondary sexual characteristics (usually <8 years of age in girls and <9 years of age in boys) associated with pubertal pituitary gonadotropin activation; may have a significantly advanced bone age resulting in diminished adult height.

-Limitations of use: Prior to treatment initiation, confirm clinical diagnosis of CPP with blood concentrations of luteinizing hormone (LH) (basal or stimulated with a gonadotropin-releasing hormone [GnRH] analog), sex steroids, and bone age assessment (versus chronological age).
+Limitations of use: Prior to treatment initiation, confirm clinical diagnosis of CPP with blood concentrations of luteinizing hormone (basal or stimulated with a gonadotropin-releasing hormone), sex steroids, and bone age assessment (versus chronological age).
 Baseline evaluations should include height and weight measurements, diagnostic brain imaging (to rule out intracranial tumor), pelvic/testicular/adrenal ultrasound (to rule out steroid-secreting tumors), human chorionic gonadotropin levels (to rule out a chorionic gonadotropin-secreting tumor), and adrenal steroid measurements (to exclude congenital adrenal hyperplasia).

 Endometriosis: Management of endometriosis, including pain relief and reduction of endometriotic lesions.
-Initial management of endometriosis and symptom recurrence (in combination with norethindrone acetate).
+Initial management of endometriosis and symptom recurrence (in combination with norethindrone acetate as add-back therapy).

 Uterine leiomyomata (fibroids): Treatment (preoperative) of anemia caused by uterine leiomyomata (fibroids).

-Hypersensitivity to leuprolide, GnRH, GnRH-agonist analogs, or any component of the formulation; women who are or may become pregnant; breast-feeding (Lupron Depot 3.75 mg [monthly] and Lupron Depot 11.25 mg [3-month]); undiagnosed abnormal vaginal bleeding (Lupron Depot 3.75 mg [monthly] and Lupron Depot 11.25 mg [3-month]).
+Hypersensitivity to leuprolide, GnRH, GnRH-agonist analogs, or any component of the formulation; pregnancy; breastfeeding (Lupron Depot 3.75 mg [monthly]); undiagnosed abnormal vaginal bleeding (Lupron Depot 3.75 mg [monthly] and Lupron Depot 11.25 mg [3-month]).

-Lupron Depot 22.5 mg, 30 mg, and 45 mg are also not indicated for use in women
+Lupron Depot 22.5 mg, 30 mg, and 45 mg and Eligard (all strengths) are also not indicated for use in women.

 Prostate cancer, advanced: Note: Treatment is usually continued after development of metastatic (castration-resistant) disease.